soundpress/RulesOfNYC/docs/c19/index.rst

    (4) Being an officer in one or more corporations that, in the aggregate, have a direct or indirect equity interest in four or more Medallions.

-(dd) Taxicab License is the authority granted by the Commission for an Applicant to own and operate a designated vehicle as a Taxicab within the Commission's jurisdiction, and is evidenced by the Medallion affixed to the hood of the vehicle.
+(cc) Taxicab License is the authority granted by the Commission for an Applicant to own and operate a designated vehicle as a Taxicab within the Commission's jurisdiction, and is evidenced by the Medallion affixed to the hood of the vehicle.

-(ee) Taxpayer is a person or Business Entity required to pay the MTA Tax.
+(dd) Taxpayer is a person or Business Entity required to pay the MTA Tax.

-(ff) 10% Business Entity Person is a Business Entity Person who owns at least 10% of a Business Entity.
+(ee) 10% Business Entity Person is a Business Entity Person who owns at least 10% of a Business Entity.

-(gg) Tort Letter is a statement from the insurer of a Taxicab stating whether or not the insurer is aware of any Excess Claims against the Taxicab Medallion or its Owner.
+(ff) Tort Letter is a statement from the insurer of a Taxicab stating whether or not the insurer is aware of any Excess Claims against the Taxicab Medallion or its Owner.

-(hh) Transfer means the transfer of all or any portion of a Medallion ownership interest, including the transfer of interests in a Business Entity owning Medallions.
+(gg) Transfer means the transfer of all or any portion of a Medallion ownership interest, including the transfer of interests in a Business Entity owning Medallions.

-(ii) A Transferee is an Applicant seeking approval from or approved by the Chairperson to own and operate a Medallion Taxicab in which Applicant is acquiring an interest, either directly or indirectly, through a transfer described under 35 RCNY § 58-43.
+(hh) A Transferee is an Applicant seeking approval from or approved by the Chairperson to own and operate a Medallion Taxicab in which Applicant is acquiring an interest, either directly or indirectly, through a transfer described under 35 RCNY § 58-43.

-(jj) Transfer Costs means the administrative costs involved in processing a transfer of ownership of a Taxicab Medallion and includes the costs of any foreclosure or similar action and any outstanding fines or fees owed to the Commission or the Parking Violations Bureau.
+(ii) Transfer Costs means the administrative costs involved in processing a transfer of ownership of a Taxicab Medallion and includes the costs of any foreclosure or similar action and any outstanding fines or fees owed to the Commission or the Parking Violations Bureau.

-(kk) Transferor is the Owner of an interest in a Taxicab Medallion being transferred.
+(jj) Transferor is the Owner of an interest in a Taxicab Medallion being transferred.

-(ll) Valid Claim Letter is a Claim Letter which is not a Prior Claim Letter, and which:
+(kk) Valid Claim Letter is a Claim Letter which is not a Prior Claim Letter, and which:

    (1) Is dated no more than one year prior to the date documentation is submitted to the Chairperson for a proposed transfer of a Taxicab Medallion,